heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ## Objectives

-This chapter will help you to understand how Git and GitHub work, how you can use Markdown to write various documents from documentation to profiles, and how to use some of the features of Git/GitHub such as GitHub Discussions, the main place to ask questions in this course.
+This course will help you to understand how Git and GitHub work, how you can use Markdown to write various documents from documentation to profiles, and how to use some of the features of Git/GitHub such as GitHub Discussions, the main place to ask questions in this course.

 These skills are essential for the rest of the course (and your future!), as you